 Dinarte Teixeira currently works at the Institute of Forests and Nature Conservation, IP-RAM (Madeira, Portugal).
 His research interests go from biogeography and island ecology to landsnails taxonomy and conservation.
-During the last decade, he has been involved on several LIFE conservation projects in Madeira archipelago, running the conservation and monitoring actions directed to the endemic landsnails species.
+During the last decade, he has been involved in several LIFE conservation projects in the Madeira archipelago, running the conservation and monitoring actions directed to the endemic landsnails species.
 Recent research and published work includes new land snails species descriptions from Desertas islands (Madeira archipelago, Portugal), faunistic studies in the Madeira archipelago and species conservation assessments of the emblematic endemic land snails species from Madeira archipelago.

-Dinarte is currently a member of the Island Biodiversity, Biogeography and Conservation Research Group (IBBC) of CE3C and the Laboratory for Integrative Biodiversity Research (LIBRe), a multidisciplinary group working under the Finnish Museum of Natural History (the University of Helsinki), that focuses on ecology, biogeography, conservation biology and artificial intelligence.
+Dinarte is currently a member of the Island Biodiversity, Biogeography and Conservation Research Group (IBBC) of CE3C and the Laboratory for Integrative Biodiversity Research (LIBRe), a multidisciplinary group working under the Finnish Museum of Natural History (the University of Helsinki) that focuses on ecology, biogeography, conservation biology and artificial intelligence.
 He is also a member of the IUCN SSC Molluscs Specialist Group.

 Jardim Botânico da Madeira, Eng.º Rui Vieira